Life asks a lot of you. Support shouldn't.

 The consumer wellness app market is vast.
 Calm and Insight Timer have tens of millions of users.
 Headspace is prescribed by doctors.
 But here's the thing.

 Those tools were built for general wellness consumption.
-WOO was built for integration —specifically for the nervous system patterns shaped by trauma, relational wounding, addiction, caregiving, and the accumulated weight of living in a world that is inherently dysregulating for women.
+WOO was built for integration — specifically for the nervous system patterns shaped by trauma, relational wounding, addiction, caregiving, and the accumulated weight of living in a world that is inherently dysregulating for women+.
 Every audio has contraindications noted.
 Every series has a therapeutic arc.
 This is not generic mindfulness.
 This is nervous system infrastructure.

 They do not flag contraindications.
-They do not sequence content with a therapeutic arc in mind.
+They do not sequence content with a therapeutic or transformation arc in mind.
 Breathwork as a modality is evidence-supported — shown to address anxiety, trauma, addiction recovery, and emotional dysregulation by offering direct, voluntary access to the autonomic nervous system.

 The breath is one of the few tools that can shift physiological state with measurable, immediate effect.
 But only if it's built right.